• Products

 Managing Director at Wellington Management and Fixed-Income Strategist for Hartford Funds

-Prior to joining Wellington Management in 2018, he worked as a strategist at Grantham Mayo Van Otterloo on both fixed-income and asset-allocation strategies.
+Prior to joining Wellington Management in 2018, Amar worked as a strategist at Grantham Mayo Van Otterloo in fixed-income and asset-allocation strategies.
 Previously, he served as the deputy director of the Office of Debt Management at the US Treasury Department (2011–2015).
-He also held roles in fixed-income markets as an investment-grade portfolio manager at UBS Global Asset Management (2008–2011), a derivatives solutions strategist at Merrill Lynch (2006–2008), and a credit analyst at UBS Investment Bank (2000–2003).
+He also held roles in fixed-income markets as an investment-grade portfolio manager at UBS Global Asset Management (2008–2011), a fixed-income derivatives solutions strategist at Merrill Lynch (2006–2008), and a credit analyst at UBS Investment Bank (2000–2003).

-He has an MBA from the University of Chicago Booth School of Business (2006), a master of science in European political economy from the London School of Economics and Political Science (2000), and a bachelor of arts from Vassar College (1999).
+Amar holds an MBA from the University of Chicago Booth School of Business (2006), a master of science in European political economy from the London School of Economics and Political Science (2000), and a bachelor of arts from Vassar College (1999).
+He currently serves as the external observer for the United Nations Development Fund’s Investment Committee.

 5 Things About Amar